alamo3/787FMC-SIM/README.md

 - Implement algorithms to draw routes using data entered.
 - Implement approaches and Star Transitions.
 - Start looking at ways to implement FMC into X-Plane 11.

+Changelog in V1.24.11

+Bug Fixed: Now all DCT Waypoints with duplicate identifiers have been added.